 Dow’s Pharmacy

-Having closed the doors in 1968 everything inside remained intact.
+Having closed the doors, everything inside remained intact.
 Some of the stock and equipment even predated Mrs Dow’s tenure and is from the nineteenth and early twentieth centuries.

-Medicines, photographic supplies, shop fittings and other stock in original packaging and on original displays can be seen in one of the few authentic shops remaining in Australia.
+Medicines, photographic supplies, shop fittings and other stock in original packaging and on original display and can be seen in one of the few authentic shops remaining in Australia.

 Place Details